ichmi/so_long/README.md

 ## Rules
 The executable `so_long`/`so_long_bonus` will receive a `.ber` filetype map as the only argument, otherwise, the game must exit with a `Error\n` message.
 Also, if any of the following checks fail, the game must end with an `Error\n` followed by a custom message:
 - The map must be rectangular.
-- There must be at least one collectable (`C`), one exit, and one player on the map.
+- There must be at least one collectable `C`, one exit `E`, and one player `P` on the map.
-- The map must be surrounded by walls (`1`'s).
+- The map must be surrounded by walls `1`'s.
-- Only the following characters are valid: "`01CPE`" where `0` indicates the floor area, `1` walls, `C` collectables, `P` Player, and `E` an exit. (except if we add enemies as bonus, which we can use any caracter in order to represent it.
-Im using `S` to indicate slimes and `.` to indicate the score area).
+- Only the following characters are valid: "`01CPE`" where `0` indicates the floor area, `1` walls, `C` collectables, `P` Player, and `E` an exit. (except if we add enemies as bonus, which we can use any character to represent it.
+I'm using `S` that indicate slimes and `.` to indicate the score area).

 ## How it works
 To handle the graphic part of the project, we are using a library called **[MinilibX](https://github.com/42Paris/minilibx-linux)** (A simple X-Window programming API, designed for students, suitable for X-beginners).
 Despite its leak issues and limitations, is pretty fun to work with.